skelbon/news-api/README.md

 ## Seeding

+First setup your databases with 'npm run setup-dbs'

-To seed your database run 'npm run seed-dbs'.
+To seed your database run 'npm run seed'.

 ## Testing